Quantum fate of timelike naked singularity with scalar hair: Covariant Loop Quantum Gravity

 \section{Covariant Loop Quantum Gravity}

-So far we have probed the singularity just by quantum test fields so the results might not be convincing or even correct from the nonperturbative point of view.
-To proceed further we should consider the quantum gravity picture.
-When the static spacetime possesses horizon covering the central spatial singularity one can use the Loop Quantum Cosmology method since the spacetime below horizon (which is no longer static) can often be mapped onto some symmetric cosmological model whose singularities are generally resolved.
-Our spacetime is naked and the singularity is timelike so we cannot use this trick.
-Instead we can apply the recent discovery on the level of Covariant Loop Quantum Gravity \cite{RovelliVidotto} that quite generally the singularities are resolved due to the maximal value the acceleration of observers can attain.
-The derivation is based on considering Rindler observers but is later applied to cosmology with the characteristic acceleration being the mutual acceleration of nearby comoving observers.
-Here, we consider essentially the same quantity, the relative acceleration with respect to radial geodesic as given by the geodesic deviation equation.
-This as well measures the tidal forces acting on an object approaching the singularity.
+To provide an alternative derivation in the realm of quantum gravity we will turn to CLQG \cite{Rovelli:2014ssa}.
+When the static spacetime \eqref{static-metric} possesses a horizon covering the central spacelike singularity one can use the Loop Quantum Cosmology (LQC) method since the spacetime below the horizon (which is no longer static) can often be mapped onto some symmetric cosmological model (e.g. Kantowski-Sachs) whose singularities are generally resolved in LQC.
+Our spacetime however contains a naked timelike singularity so we cannot use this trick.
+Instead we can apply the recent discovery on the level of the CLQG \cite{Rovelli:2013osa} that quite generally the singularities are resolved due to the upper bound for the acceleration of observers arising at the quantum level.
+This derivation is based on considering the Rindler observers but has been later applied to cosmology with the characteristic acceleration being the mutual acceleration of nearby comoving observers.
+For the spacetime in question, we consider essentially the same quantity, a relative acceleration with respect to a radial geodesic, as given by the geodesic deviation equation.
+This also measures the tidal forces acting upon an object approaching the singularity.